zach-long/zaldev2/README.md

 The frontend must demonstrate a clean, new design and present more information than just a wall of projects.
 In addition to a redesign, it should also present an opportunity to use new tools such as Next.js, or Vue.js.

 ### <u>System Design</u>
-I have hosted prior projects in the same way - I set up a linux server with PM2 and host remote.
+I have hosted prior projects in the same way - I set up a remote linux server with PM2 & nginx.
 This project presents an opportunity to utilize modern AWS microservice hosting solutions, if applicable to the overall scope of the project.

 ---
 ## The Stack
 **Backend:** Node, Next

-**Database:** MongoDB, maybe SQL
+**Database:** MongoDB, maybe SQL instead

 **Frontend:** React (Hooks), Redux, TailwindCSS